BNDS-Programmers/Blog/README.md

     - `avatar_url`: the url of the avatar
     - `name`: your nickname
     - `introduction`: your full self-intro
-    - `description`: your short description
+    - `about_content`: the markdown file in `views/static` that stores your long introduction.
+This supports features in `markdown-it-decorate`
     - `skills`: self-rating skills
 - `session_sec`: the session secrete key
 - `url`: the url of the blog